Holtder/talos/docs/installation.md

 talos-server
 ```

-You will be presented with
+You will be presented with the same choice as when you first started the installer, now choose option "2" and press Enter.